skip to main content

 Step 3: Toggle Mobile hotspot on.

-Your hotspot will now show as a Wi-Fi network that your wireless devices can connect to.
+Your hotspot will now show as a Wi-Fi network to which your wireless devices can connect.

 Make sure you connect to your hotspot and not another Wi-Fi network

-Chances are, your laptop, smart camera, or other device you’re trying to tether will connect to your familiar Wi-Fi networks automatically.
-This automation is usually a handy feature but can cause confusion when your internet connection goes down.
+Chances are good that your laptop, smart camera, or other device you’re trying to tether will connect to your familiar Wi-Fi networks automatically.
+It may do so even if your router isn’t connected to the internet, because the router will still create Wi-Fi network.

 What’s that mean for you?
 In order to connect to your hotspot, you have to do it manually in your device’s Wi-Fi settings.